craigzearfoss/notes/javascript/react/state.md

 this.setState({comment: 'Hello'});
 ```

-## State Updates May Be Asynchronous.
+## State Updates May Be Asynchronous

 - React may batch multiple setState() calls into a single update for performance.
 ```